SANTHAN-KUMAR/SyncKar-AI4BHARAT/README.md

 Once the stack is operational, the Data Steward dashboard is accessible at:
 `http://localhost:18080/dashboard`

+---

-## Test Coverage and Verification
+## 8. Test Coverage and Verification

-SyncKar is designed for production reliability, maintaining 80 percent statement coverage across all core interoperability modules.
+SyncKar is designed for production reliability, maintaining 80% statement coverage across all core interoperability modules.

 To execute the test suite:
 ```bash